SI Joint Pain

 Symptoms of SI Joint Pain

-SI joint pain can manifest in several ways, making it challenging to distinguish from other types of lower back pain.
+This pain can manifest in several ways, making it challenging to distinguish from other types of lower back pain.
 Common symptoms include:

 • Deep, dull pain in the lower back, buttocks, or upper legs